How Does Salary Packaging Work?

 Try out our salary packaging calculator to discover how much you could save and how salary sacrificing might impact your pay.

-As one of Australia’s oldest and most trusted salary packaging providers, we know how important workplace benefits are to employees.
+As one of Australia’s largest salary packaging providers, we know how important workplace benefits are to employees.
 We offer a range of services aimed at enabling you to make a confident choice about salary packaging, at a minimum effort to you.
-To find out more about how we could help you to do more with your money, contact us today.
+To find out more about how we could help make your money work for you, contact us today.

 Before entering a salary package arrangement, make sure you’re aware of the tax implications and rules that apply.
+We recommend that you obtain independent financial and tax advice prior to entering into a salary packaging arrangement.
 Take a look at Maxxia’s salary packaging FAQs here for general information.

 This website contains general information and doesn't take your personal circumstances into account.
 Seek professional independent advice before making a decision.